NECA

 Cristina Morilla

-Membership Coordinator, Board Member (2024 - Present)
+Membership Coordinator, Board Member (2024-Present)

 Cristina Morilla is a painting conservator specializing in artworks from medieval to early modern Europe.
 Her career has been dedicated to the study of polychromed surfaces and pigments in both panel and canvas paintings.
 Morilla's expertise extends to the technical aspects of art history, color technology, and conservation ethics.
-Her current projects focus on the technical examination and conservation of
+Her current projects focus on the technical examination and conservation of Spanish and viceregal canvas paintings.

-Membership Coordinator, Board Member (2024 - Present)
+Membership Coordinator, Board Member (2025-Present)

 Katrina Wilson

-Secretary, Board Member (2024 - Present)
+Secretary, Board Member (2024-Present)

 Katrina Wilson is an artist and emerging conservation professional with a background in project management in the field of historic home preservation.
 She has a BFA in Painting from Massachusetts College of Art and Design.
 She currently works as the Conservation Technician at the Isabella Stewart Gardner Museum, where she previously started as a Collections Maintenance Technician in 2023.
 She serves as secretary on the board of the New England Conservation Association.